tiberius1954/Mmytodolist/README.md

-this is a simple todolist.
+this is a readymade todolist.